ruireng/ruireng/README.md

 - ⚡ Fun fact: ...
 -->
 <!-- is this a comment? -->
-My name is Roy and I am a third year student at KTH Royal Institute of Technology.
+My name is Roy and I am a fourth year student at KTH Royal Institute of Technology, currently doing exchange studies at ETH Zürich.

 **Contact:**
  - royliu.ruirui@gmail.com